Hybes/pairkiller/README.md

 2. Download the latest release for your platform (Windows).
 3. Install the application by following the on-screen instructions.

+### Handling Windows SmartScreen

+When installing applications downloaded from the internet, Windows SmartScreen might show a warning.
+This is a security feature to help protect against unrecognized or malicious applications.
+To continue the installation:

+1. Click on "More Info".
+2. Select "Run Anyway".
+3. Follow the installation prompts.

 ### Building from Source

 1. Clone the repository: